www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/weekly-t54-maintain-guidelines-and-documentation.md

 * Give Chat AI a piece of documentation and ask what is described by it.
 Also, ask what is incorrect.
 This may help to find errors or problems with text.
 # Tasks
 * [ ] Make News more practible.
+    * [x] Show community blog entries as such and not as project proposals.
+    * [ ] Render weekly projects as such and not as project proposals.
     * [ ] Only show explicitly started projects.
     * [ ] Show project completions and cancellations.
-    * [x] Show community blog entries as such and not as project proposals.
 * [ ] Link to https://passo.uno/what-is-a-documentation-engineer/ in documentation guidelines as inspiration.
 * [ ] Check validity of all XML files.
 * [ ] Import theoretic formulas regarding assignment problem definition from personal master thesis.